jinalVandaraNagar/RubyPrograms/README.md

 15. Done: Write a Ruby program to remove duplicate elements from a given array.

-16. Write a Ruby program to find most occurred item in a given array.
+16. Done: Write a Ruby program to find most occurred item in a given array.

 17. Find second largest element from array.